-The main priority in the area of financial accounting is ensuring that the funds received by the Conference are managed as required.
+The main priority in the area of financial accounting was ensuring that the funds received by the Conference are managed as required.
 It is also imperative that the Conference be able to document and account for all funds received through the Executive Office (i.e., dues, registration fees, etc.).
+All grants were to be managed to ensure compliance with the award terms and conditions.
+The ISSC budget was implemented consistent with Executive Board approval.